 Importance of Valuation

-- Better leverage during Mergers and Acquisitions
+- Provides better leverage during Mergers and Acquisitions

-- Ability to gain more investors.
+- The business gains the ability to gain more investors.

 - Useful in case of raising funds